 While customers cannot run reports, you can view all your work orders, including the location, provider, key dates, and status, through the “Work Order” tab.
 From there, you also can view the service history for assets at your location.

 Getting started is as easy as going to 365Pronto.com and selecting “Onboard” in the top right corner.
 From here, you will take two minutes to input general company information such as company address, contact information, and admin user information.

-Once you submit your information, 365 Pronto will approve your profile.
-You then will receive an automated email containing a registration link that will allow you to create a password for the system.
+Once you submit your information, the team will review your profile.
+If approved, you then will receive an automated email containing a registration link that will allow you to create a password for the system.
 We like to meet with commercial customers one-on-one to build out specific service types unique to your locations and assets.

 The more requirements and details you provide, the more information our platform has to match our providers’ qualifications to each work order.
 These additional details also help our technicians have the most knowledge about your site before their visit.

 The email will come from “email@example.com.”
 If you do not see it in your primary inbox, be sure to check your junk, clutter, or spam folder.